UoM-Data-Science-Platforms/gm-sde/docs/process-for-research-data-engineers.md

 1. Create a new project folder under `.\projects` by copying the `_example` directory and giving it an appropriate name.
 2. Work with the researchers to determine the data to be extracted.
 This may involve:
-   - Re-using clinical code sets from the researchers, or from this repository in `.\code-sets`
+   - Re-using clinical code sets from the researchers, or from this repository in `.\shared\clinical-code-sets`
    - Creating new clinical codesets
-3. Once completed update the projects `README.md` document (e.g. `./projects/_example/README.md`) to describe the data to be extracted.
-4. The project `README.md`, and any associated queries and code sets should be approved by a second RDE, before the README.md data definition is passed to the RGG.
-5. Once approved by the RGG the actual data extraction can be performed.
+3. Full details on the process to generate SQL to extract data is found here [SQL-generation-process.md](SQL-generation-process.md)
+4. A separate process ensures that any study analysts have access to a secure virtual machine.
-6. A virtual machine, with access granted to the RDEs and the researchers, should be requested from GraphNet
+5. A file share between the RDE and the study analysts is requested from GraphNet
-7. The data extract should be signed off by a second RDE prior to transfer to the virtual machine
+6. The data extract should be signed off by a second RDE prior to transfer to the file share

 ## Determining the data to be extracted